zobbygit/new-Portfolio/README.md

 View the Project 🌐
 Open your browser and visit http://localhost:5173/ to see the result! 🎉

+.env file add in the Root Directory
+VITE_WEB_FORM=""

+You can take the api key from Web3Forms for free and app in the .env file

 ## 📝 License
 This project is licensed under the MIT License - see the LICENSE file for details.